-John's love of the arts and all things creative can be traced back through his family tree and it's influence on him growing up.
-His family on both sides migrated from Italy to the United States in the early 1900's.
+John's love of the arts and all things creative can be traced back through his family tree and its influence on him growing up.
+His family on both sides migrated from Italy to the United States in the early 1900s.
 John's Great, Grandfather, John Baptista Tripoli, followed in the family business as a sculptor and stonemason.
-Many of the projects he worked on survive to this day in the stone works on display and in the marble staircases, banisters, and floors in Saint Patrick's Cathedral, Radio City Music Hall, the New York City Public Library, and others forgotten locations in Manhattan.
+Many of the projects he worked on survive to this day in the stone works on display and in the marble staircases, banisters, and floors in Saint Patrick's Cathedral, Radio City Music Hall, the New York City Public Library, and others have forgotten locations in Manhattan.

 John's Grandfather, Francisco Tripoli, was a tenor on the opera circuit in Italy and later in the United States; Grandpa's claim to fame was that he once substituted for Enrico Caruso as Pagliacci, the clown in the opera.
 Francisco, wanting to expand his audience, migrated to America with his parents in 1910, and started a small opera company in Detroit, Michigan.
-He married Tomasina (Netti) La Corte, and moved to Queens New York where he brought up his 4 daughter's and growing extended family.
-John's mother, Lillian Tripoli, was a ladies fashion designer in her 20's, in the 1940's; and was a floor manager at a custom clothing tailor shop in Manhattan, where her father later worked as a men's tailor under her watch; Grandpa Tripoli, now a tailor to support his growing family during the Great Depression of the 1930's.
+He married Tomasina (Netti) La Corte and moved to Queens New York where he brought up his 4 daughters and grew an extended family.
+John's mother, Lillian Tripoli, was a lady's fashion designer in her 20s, in the 1940s; and was a floor manager at a custom clothing tailor shop in Manhattan, where her father later worked as a men's tailor under her watch; Grandpa Tripoli, now a tailor to support his growing family during the Great Depression of the 1930s.
 He was so proud of Lillian, his second oldest daughter of four.

-John was in a hurry to be born in 1960, in Queens, NY in 1960, on a gurney in the hallway of the local hospital.
-Queen's is a large, busy, ethnically diverse, working class, inner city, giant neighborhood, overlooking the Manhattan skyline; a few miles to the west is Flushing Meadows Park, the site of the 1939 and 1964 World's Fair, just two blocks from where he grew up and visits on his early morning walks when he visits family in NYC.
+John was in a hurry to be born on a gurney in the hallway of the local hospital.
+Queen's is a large, busy, ethnically diverse, working class, inner city, giant neighborhood, overlooking the Manhattan skyline; a few miles to the west is Flushing Meadows Park, the site of the 1939 and the 1964 World's Fair, just two blocks from where he grew up and visits on his early morning walks when he visits family in NYC.
 Johnny believes his creativity was first sparked while visiting the 64' World Fair with his mother and brothers at the impressionable age of 5.
 His eyes were wide open as he captured the wondrous sites and sounds displayed in living colors from all over the world, natural and technological; each programming his mind to reach far beyond his generation, education, and the mundane sights and sounds of his everyday surroundings.

 Years later, after the Worlds Fair had ended, the park became a ghost town of sorts, Johnny would sneak down his fire escape into the night, 2 blocks to the park, under a fence, and visit the Fair's grounds; exploring the remnants of the buildings, rides, statues, floor mosaic's, fountains, and other architecture.
 Many have disappeared into the night, while some of these places still exist today and can be found blended into his art style and found in various pieces he's created.

-As a youth, John's Mom Lillian and Grandma Nettie taught him to have no boundaries, and to expand his interests in all things creative; making tiny furniture out of paper, sowing cloths for his GI Joe's, or singing and dancing for the family, I had to keep creative.
-And he did; In Spring 1973 he won a music scholarship to the summer program at the internationally acclaimed Interlochen Center for the Arts in Interlochen, Michigan. from the State Of NYC Music Department That summer was very exciting and filled with opportunities for growth as John sang in H.M.S.
-Pinafore and Pirates of Penzance by Gilbert & Sullivan, and had front row seats to the performances of both Count Basie, and Van Cliburn.
+As a youth, John's Mom Lillian, and Grandma Nettie taught him to have no boundaries, and to expand his interests in all things creative; making tiny furniture out of paper, sowing cloths for his GI Joe's, or singing and dancing for the family, I had to keep creative.
+And he did; In the Spring of 1973, John won a music scholarship to the summer program at the internationally acclaimed Interlochen Center for the Arts in Interlochen, Michigan. from the State Of NYC Music Department That summer was very exciting and filled with opportunities for growth as John sang in H.M.S.
+Pinafore and Pirates of Penzance by Gilbert & Sullivan, and had front row seats to the performances of both Count Basie and Van Cliburn.